scverse/scanpy/docs/api/index.rst

 Reading
 -------

-*Note:* For reading annotation use
-:ref:`pandas.read_… <pandas:/io.rst#io-tools-text-csv-hdf5>` and add
-it to your `AnnData` object.
+*Note:* For reading annotation use :ref:`pandas.read_… <pandas:/io.rst#io-tools-text-csv-hdf5>` and add it to your :class:`anndata.AnnData` object.
 The following read functions are intended for the numeric data in the data matrix `X`.

 Read common file formats using